dgmuhlbauer98/Portfolio/SQL_PowerBI_Excel: E2E Project 2024 Top German Youtubers/README.md

 ## 1. Data Gathering
 The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

-Additionally, the YouTube API was used to identify missing key metrics
+Additionally, the YouTube API was used to identify missing key metrics (total subscribers, total videos, total views):
 ```Python
 import pandas as pd
 from googleapiclient.discovery import build